 |Level of flex||Impact on riding||Preferred style|

-The amount of flex a longboard should have mainly depends on the riding style of the user.
-If you often ride at high speed, choose a longboard with a stiff level of bend.
-This combo will offer maximum stability during speedy riding.
+The amount of flex a longboard should have mainly depended on the user’s riding style.
+If you often ride at high speed, choose a longboard with a stiff level of the bend.
+This combo will offer maximum stability during fast riding.

 Longboards come in different models and flex ratings, and you can pick a longboard with the right amount of flex based on your body weight.

 |Dervish Sama||170 – 270+||100 – 185+||75 – 150+|

 |Tan Tien||170 – 270+||130 – 210+||80 – 170+|

 |Fattail||170 – 270+||125 – 215+||75 – 175+|